codybrom/blankie/README.md

 ## Requirements to Run

-macOS Ventura 13.5 or later
+macOS Sonoma 14.6 or later

 ## Development Setup